Attention-Deficit/Hyperactivity Disorder In Adults

 3. Environmental modifications – both physical and social environment – to enhance daily functioning.

-This is not to say that all issues experienced by adults with ADD/ADHD are based on neurology.
+This is not to say that all issues experienced by adults with ADHD are based on neurology.
 There is often “collateral damage” from the symptoms.
 Growing up feeling constantly criticized, looked down upon, embarrassed, or ashamed – or despite putting forth your best efforts in school not achieving the same success as your peers – ingrains an unhealthy pattern of thinking that therapy can change.

 Messages from parents and teaches that you are lazy or stupid or just don’t try hard enough become internalized and can fill you with self-doubt and self-accusation that interferes with healthy functioning.
-It’s common for adults with ADD to give up on themselves, bounce from job to job and relationship to relationship, or to cling to one at a level below their level of ability, and never reach their full potential.
-Traditional therapy such as Cognitive Behavioral Therapy, in conjunction with an understanding of your ADD/ADHD, can address these areas and guide you to more constructive and positive thoughts, taking you from self-blame and the expectation of failure, to a place of hope and living to your true potential.
+It’s common for adults with ADHD to give up on themselves, bounce from job to job and relationship to relationship, or to cling to one at a level below their level of ability, and never reach their full potential.
+Traditional therapy such as Cognitive Behavioral Therapy, in conjunction with an understanding of your ADHD, can address these areas and guide you to more constructive and positive thoughts, taking you from self-blame and the expectation of failure, to a place of hope and living to your true potential.